 Your restaurant payroll company should make your process easy, accurate, and efficient.
-Homebase integrates with the top full-service payroll solutions that make sure each business’s payroll process is automated, simple, and error-free.
-They’ll even run payroll summary reports and prevent payroll fraud for you so you don’t have to worry.
+Homebase ensures your payroll process is automated, simple, and error-free.
+We’ll even run payroll summary reports and prevent payroll fraud for you so you don’t have to worry.

-What should I look for in restaurant payroll companies?
+What should I look for in restaurant payroll services?

 The best payroll service, whether you’re looking for an app for your mobile device or a solution you can use on the computer (or both), your payroll company should prioritize making your payroll process as easy as possible.
 It should also ensure accuracy and security so you can remain compliant with federal and state laws.

-Using a payroll company that integrates with a reliable time tracking system like Homebase reduces the fear of making payroll mistakes, and also reduces the amount of time you spend running it manually.
-Homebase helps you avoid missed breaks, overtime errors, missed clock-ins, and other mistakes that could spark a payroll audit.
+Homebase also helps you avoid missed breaks, overtime errors, missed clock-ins, and other mistakes that could spark a payroll audit.